 hallowed be your name Yahweh.”
 There is no instruction that disciples should

-use the divine name.
+use the divine name here.
 It is thus implied that God has a name without actually

 pronouncing it.
 Everyone is happy it seems.
 Jesus gave us the finest example of

-If Jesus wanted the name to be pronounced, this is the
+If Jesus really wanted the full name to be pronounced out loud, this is the

-moment when the name had to be used – in prayer just as it was used in Daniel
+moment of all moments when the name would have to be used – in prayer instruction.
+It doesn’t

 directed them to do something precisely other than pronouncing the divine name.